Have you ever felt behind in life?

 Returning to Fintech

-So my CTO and I then started exploring alternate assets and we launched a company focused on increasing access to private real estate in the US.
-Our timing could not have been worse.
+My CTO and I then started exploring alternate assets and we launched a company focused on increasing access to private real estate in the US.

 From the day we launched the business, interest rates went from zero to five percent which had a huge impact on our market.